Take Control of Ulcerative Colitis Flares

 Stay on Your Meds

 Many people with UC stay on low doses of drugs such as 5-ASA, which eases inflammation in the intestines, or meds such as azathioprine, 6-MP, and methotrexate, which turn down an overactive immune system.

 It can be easy to forget to take these medicines when you feel good.
 But doctors say don't miss a dose.
 That can cause a flare.

 Watch for Triggers

-People with UC tend to figure out what foods set them off, and they should stay away from those, says Roberta Muldoon, MD.
+If you've figured out what foods make you feel bad, you should stay away from those, says Roberta Muldoon, MD.
 She's an assistant professor of surgery in the Division of General/Colorectal Surgery at Vanderbilt University Medical Center in Nashville.

 Be Ready, Let Your Doctor Know

 For some people, flares mean mild diarrhea and bloating from time to time.
 For others, they can be very uncomfortable, with urgent bowel movements, bloody diarrhea, belly pain, and even nausea and fever.